CannonWilson/Problem-Sets/MongoDB/3-MongoSh/README.md

 MongoSh is the command line tool created by MongoDB.
 It allows us to interact with our cluster directly from our terminal.
-It also give us access to some important functionality that we can't use in the
+It also gives us access to some important functionality that we can't use in the
 Data Explorer.